Table of Contents

 Treatments include a parasitic dewormer for dogs and iron supplements.

-This condition baffles veterinarians as little is known of how it is caused.
+This condition baffles veterinarians as little is known about how it is caused.

-Known to predominantly attack young small breed dogs, this condition is caused by the body reacting adversely to food or bacteria.
+Known to attack young small breed dogs predominantly, this condition is caused by the body reacting adversely to food or bacteria.

 This reaction causes proteins, red blood cells, and fluids to leak through the lining of the intestinal tract.

 Perhaps most confusing is the fact that this takes place even when no inflammation is present.